-How do you know what user experience your audience wants and needs from you?
+How do you know what experience your audience wants and needs from you?
 Unless your answer is “through qualitative research,” then you have work to do.

 2. Your efforts are guided by a digital roadmap

-The next measure of readiness for digital transformation is knowing where you want to go and how you will get there.
+The next measure of readiness for digital business transformation is knowing where you want to go and how you will get there.
 Naturally, your digital roadmap should be guided by the personas and journey maps you developed.
 It should also be informed by one-, three- and five-year look-aheads, along with a plan for building out your infrastructure to support this vision.

-Much like user research, this is not a step to be skipped or rushed.
+Much like stakeholder research, this is not a step to be skipped or rushed.
 Start with the outcomes that matter most to you, and shape your tools from there.
 Doing so helps to ensure you are investing in your business goals rather than pursuing digital for the sake of digital.
 It will also keep your key performance indicators front and center so that you can effectively measure ROI — and prove the value of your efforts to stakeholders.

 3. You have a digital champion who is accountable for your roadmap

 Digital is so all-encompassing, who owns it isn’t always clear.
 But distributing accountability for your digital roadmap across functions is a sure-fire way to lose momentum.
 Instead, you need a champion with decision-making capacity and a seat “at the table” to head up your digital transformation strategy.
-By marrying the business and financial perspectives of your transformation with a single point of contact, you’ll have greater success developing a cohesive strategy, marshaling resources and seeing your plan through.
+By marrying the strategic and financial perspectives of your transformation with a single point of contact, you’ll have greater success developing a cohesive strategy, marshaling resources and seeing your plan through.

 Digital readiness, like digital transformation itself, is not a one-and-done event.
 It is a process you need to engage in regularly to detect new areas of weakness and discover emerging opportunities.
 Truly mastering the process involves shifting your thinking from stand-alone launches to innovation sprints that are responsive to your users’ changing expectations.

 The good news?
 You don’t need to tackle everything at once, and you don’t need to go it alone.
-If you lack the resources to conduct extensive user research or the time to build a bulletproof technology roadmap, you can call in digital specialists to assist.
-Wipfli Digital works with companies to collect metrics that matter and uncover game-changing opportunities to create user experiences that stand apart.
+If you lack the resources to conduct extensive stakeholder research or the time to build a bulletproof technology roadmap, you can call in digital specialists to assist.
+Wipfli Digital works with companies to collect metrics that matter and uncover game-changing opportunities to create stakeholder experiences that stand apart.